Proposition Chicken’s Gluten-Free Fried Chicken Recipe

 Can I make this recipe in an air fryer?

 I have not tried this recipe in an air fryer yet, but one of my readers has tried it.
-She said the fried chicken would take around 25 minutes to cook in an air fryer.
+She said the fried chicken took her around 25 minutes to cook in an air fryer.

 Sides To Serve With Fried Chicken: